-Encrypt-it is a password manager and secure vault for iPhone and iPad.
-Your passwords, logins, credit cards, secure notes, and photos are encrypted on your device with Apple CryptoKit before they are written to disk — so only you can read them.
+Encrypt-it is an end-to-end encrypted vault and password manager for iPhone and iPad.
+Your passwords, logins, credit cards, secure notes, photos, and files are encrypted on your device with Apple CryptoKit before they are written to disk, so only you can read them.

 Features